 RAINSTORM AND LANDSLIPS

 Although heavy rainstorms are not uncommon at any time of the year in Hong Kong, most of them happen during the summer months.
 Indeed, close to 80 per cent of the annual rainfall occurs between May and September.
-The highest ever hourly rainfall recorded at the Hong Kong Observatory in Tsimshatsui is 145.5 millimetres which occurred during the rainstorm on 7 June 2008, but higher hourly rainfalls have been recorded in some other parts of Hong Kong.

 Every year heavy or prolonged rain causes landslips in Hong Kong.
 Property owners, engineers, architects, contractors and others concerned should take all necessary precautions against damage, and the public should take precautions against risk of personal injury.
 On average, the Landslip Warning is issued about three times every year, and on average two or three hundred landslips occur each year.
 Most of these are small in scale, but many are large enough to cause injury to people, damage to property and blockage of roads.